gasparl/citapp_mobile/README.md

 It should run on any on any modern Android phone (4.4 [KitKat] or newer Android OS).

+However, using the present source code, the app can be built for any system supported by the Ionic framework (e.g. iOS, Windows); see the [SmaRT-CIT paper](https://doi.org/10.5334/jors.341) for details.
+(If you have built a SmaRT-CIT application for any system apart from Android, I would much appreciate it if you [shared](mailto:lkcsgaspar@gmail.com) the executable file with me.
+I would then upload this file to the OSF page so that it's publicly available.)

 ### Introduction

 No deception detection method has been scientifically proven to achieve perfect or close to perfect accuracies in discriminating deceptive ("guilty") persons from truth-telling ("innocent") ones, notwithstanding the claims by some commercial services and products.
 The most efficient "Concealed Information Test" version in the present SmaRT-CIT application ("enhanced") achieved a remarkably high accuracies (_Lukács, Kleinberg, & Verschuere, 2017_; _Lukács & Ansorge, 2019_), but even so it can only be said to provide an accuracy of roughly around 90% – under certain conditions – and it still needs further research.
 Correspondingly, the SmaRT-CIT is only for testing and research purposes, and no serious judgments should be based on its results.
 Furthermore, anyone using it should have at least a basic understanding of how it works – see below.